 While there might be some milk in your nipple, the milk is mostly in the ducts in your breast.
 The baby who just chews on a nipple won’t get much, and it’ll hurt!
 When your baby has a big mouthful of breast beyond your nipple, that’s when it’s comfortable.
 And that’s where the milk is.
 So when it feels good, it is good.
 As Toronto paediatrician Jack Newman often says: “It’s called breastfeeding, not nipple-feeding.”

+- Positioning your baby.
 The way your baby is held can make a big difference to how well he can latch on and breastfeed.
 In the right position your baby may automatically improve his latch and know what to do.
-See our articles Breastfeeding Positions for Newborns, Breastfeeding Videos and Why Skin to Skin? for ways to hold your baby so he can get a big mouthful of breast easily and get a deeper latch.
-The best way to check yours and your baby’s position is to see an IBCLC lactation consultant who will take a full history, make suggestions to improve baby’s latch and check how your baby is using his tongue during a breastfeed.
+See the articles Breastfeeding Positions for Newborns, Breastfeeding Videos and Why Skin to Skin? for ways to hold your baby so he can get a big mouthful of breast easily and get a deeper latch.

-My health visitor say the latch is fine, but I still have pain
+My health visitor says the latch looks fine, but I still have pain

-If breastfeeding hurts there is still something wrong, find a lactation consultant or look for a second opinion.
+Simply looking at a baby’s latch doesn’t tell the full story about what is happening to the nipple inside a baby’s mouth.
+If breastfeeding hurts there is still something wrong.
+Try to find an IBCLC lactation consultant or another breastfeeding specialist for a second opinion.
 It can be difficult to find the cause of the pain sometimes but painful feeding is not normal.
+Possible reasons for ongoing pain include:

 Tension or compression from the birth